emresurmeli/recursion-excercises/readme.md

 ### Instructions

-1. **Fork and Clone This Repository**
+1. **Fork and clone this repository.**

 2. **Install Dependencies**

-   Navigate to the project directory and install the necessary dependencies by running:
+   Navigate into the project directory and install the necessary dependencies by running:

    ```bash
    npm install